aremmell/libsir/README.md

 I know what you're thinking.
 You're thinking about rolling your own quaint, single-use, disposable logging implementation.
 Again.

-Let me stop you right there. libsir is what you'd end up building if you had the next 4 years to do it.
-It's subjected to scrutiny by every static analyzer we could get our hands on, and compiles using toolchains you've never heard of (ditto architectures and OSes)&mdash;bet.
+Let me stop you right there. libsir is what you'd end up building if you were able to take the next 4 years off of work to do it.
+It's subject to scrutiny by every static analyzer we could get our hands on, and compiles using toolchains you've never heard of (ditto architectures and OSes)&mdash;bet.
 Logging is a solved problem.

 The correct thing to do at this juncture is: read the following snippet, clone the repo, [peruse the documentation](https://libsir.rml.dev), and simply get back to work on your project&mdash;you know, the code you set out to write but somehow now you're reading this.